MaxHillebrand/PraxeologyOfPrivacy/PrivateIndividual.md

 ## Means

 Actors utilize means to achieve their ends.
-Means are the resources required in order to remove uneasiness.
+Goods are the means required in order to satisfy wants.
 Without utilization of the means, the problem cannot be solved.

 ### Scarcity